brightsun10/financial-advisor-app/README.md

 - Google AI API Key: You need a valid API key for the Gemini model.
 You can get one from Google AI Studio.

+---

 ## Project Setup

 Follow these steps to get the application running on your local machine.

-### 1. Create Project DirectoryCreate a folder for your project and place the app.py and tools.py files inside it.mkdir financial_advisor
+#### 1. Create Project DirectoryCreate a folder for your project and place the app.py and tools.py files inside it.

+mkdir financial_advisor

 cd financial_advisor

-### 2. Create a Virtual EnvironmentIt is highly recommended to use a virtual environment to manage dependencies.
+#### 2. Create a Virtual EnvironmentIt is highly recommended to use a virtual environment to manage dependencies.

 Create the environment